 - Bring outdoor lawn furniture, garbage cans, and other loose items inside the house or secure them outside.

 - Keep a battery-operated AM/FM radio set to a local station and follow emergency instructions.

 - Move to higher ground if it is safe to do so.

-- Take your Go Bag and leave your current location if it is safe and you need to evacuate.
+- Take your go bag and leave your current location if it is unsafe and you need to evacuate.

 - Avoid flooded areas when moving around outside.
 Do not attempt to walk across flood water deeper than your knee.
 Water can be much deeper than it looks.

 In a vehicle

 - Avoid flooded roads.
 Just two feet of moving water can sweep a Sport Utility Vehicle (SUV) off the road.

 - Get out and leave your car if it stalls in a flooded area.